Early Career and Mid-Career Book Prizes

 - The book must be a second or third book written by an author who is employed below level E (full professor) at an Australian university or who is otherwise formally affiliated to an Australian university (for example, in a casual or adjunct position, or in the form of a visiting fellowship) for at least three of the last five years.
 Eligibility is judged at time of publication

-Those applying for the prize will be asked to fill out the Mid Career Book Prize nomination form, which asks for:
+Members applying for the prize must fill out the Mid Career Book Prize application form, which asks for:

 - Name and institutional affiliation